 - working with children with complex needs

-- further and higher education.
+- supporting students in further and higher education.

 Events, training and networks for education professionals

 Find out about some really useful events, training and networks for education professionals working with children and young people with vision impairment, including those with complex needs.
 These networks and events help to bring professionals together from different settings to share effective practice, professional development, networking and peer support.